lkm1developer/ecom/README.md

 ## Lesson 3.  use of useDispatch and update redux state

 toggle my cart popup on click the cart icon by updating redux state by dispatching an action

+add id to cart icon  `data-testid="cart-icon"` for testing